 Administrators, teachers and all other District employees are particularly alert to possible conditions, circumstances or events that might include hazing, bullying and/or dating violence.
 If any of the prohibited behaviors are planned or discovered, involved students are informed by the discovering District employee of the prohibition contained in this policy and are required to end all such activities immediately.
-All hazing, bullying and/or dating violence incidents are reported immediately to the building administrator/designee and appropriate discipline is administered.
+All hazing, bullying and/or dating violence incidents are reported immediately to the principal/designee and appropriate discipline is administered.
+When employees have actual knowledge that the behavior is sexual harassment, they must contact the Title IX Coordinator.